scalerflux/scaling-octo-couscous/README.md

 ### Why do we need flops in digital circuits?

-The main to resolve the "glitchy output in combination circuits
->Due to the propogation delay in gates we encounter a glitch at the ouput
->We use flip-flop sto restrict the glitches, coz they'll only change on the edge of the clock
->Even though the input might be glicthy, the ouput will be stable which will speed the circuit
->Also settles downs the the value
+The main to resolve the "glitchy output in combination circuits *Due to the propogation delay in gates we encounter a glitch at the ouput *We use flip-flop sto restrict the glitches, coz they'll only change on the edge of the clock *Even though the input might be glicthy, the ouput will be stable which will speed the circuit *Also settles downs the the value

-To initialize a flop we got control pins like `Reset` and `Set`
+To initialize a flop we got control pins like `Reset` and `Set` and there  asynchronous n synchrnous flops
+* Hence depending on these flops are classified into 4 different types
+* for ex: ansynchronous rest will set q to 0 irrespective of the clock while sync one see if there is any sync_reset at the positive edge

+## Flop synthesis Simulations